-- Provide professional learning opportunities and resources for staff regarding the development of effective transition plans (e.g., exemplars and samples of best practice transition plans); - Ensure that transition plans include goals, support needs skill development for the transition, and the actions required to realize the transition goals (e.g., who, what, when and how); - Support staff and students in self-contained classes to complete Student Learning Individual Plans (SLIP); - Review credit accumulation for students on IEPs, in consultation with school teams; - Engage students, parents and community agencies in pathway planning and gather relevant information to inform the development and implementation of transition plans.
+- Provide professional learning opportunities and resources for staff regarding the development of effective transition plans (e.g., exemplars and samples of best practice transition plans); - Ensure that transition plans include goals, support skill development for the transition, and the actions required to realize the transition goals (e.g., who, what, when and how); - Support staff and students in self-contained classes to complete Student Learning Individual Plans (SLIP); - Review credit accumulation for students on IEPs, in consultation with school teams; - Engage students, parents/guardians and community agencies in pathway planning and gather relevant information to inform the development and implementation of transition plans; - Continually review the progress and timelines regarding the implementation of the transition plan.

-Continually review the progress and timelines regarding the implementation of the transition plan.
+- Participation in professional learning opportunities supported by the Special Education Department (best practices); - Participation in Transition Planning events (e.g., Information Nights, Open House Sessions, Passages Transitions Fair); - Yearly review of IEP documentation (specifically transition plans) for action items and expected timelines; - Monitor credit accumulation and graduation rates of students on IEPs; - Completion of SLIPs in all self-contained classes.

-- Participation in professional learning opportunities supported by the Special Education Department (best practices); - Participation in Transition Planning events (e.g., Information Nights, Open House Sessions, Passages Transitions Fair); - Yearly review of IEP documentation (specifically transition plans) for action items and expected timelines; - Monitor credit accumulation and graduation rates of students on Individual Education Plans; - Completion of Student Learning Individual Plans (SLIP) in all self-contained classes.
+OBJECTIVE: Enhance Communication and Engagement within the TVDSB Community

-Objective: Enhance Communication and Engagement within the TVDSB Community
+Members of Special Education Services strengthen collaborative practices by facilitating engagement of parent(s)/guardian(s) and student, support personnel, professionals, and representatives of community agencies consulting on the development and implementation of student IEPs.

-Members of Special Education Services strengthen collaborative practices by facilitating engagement of parents and students, support personnel, professionals, and representatives of community agencies consulting on the development and implementation of student Individual Education Plans.
+- Support the PDT process through training and the provision of resources to support best practices; - Engage with multi-disciplinary school teams in the PDT Process; - Support the documentation of PDT meeting summaries with a focus on effective action plans (interventions/referrals/assessments, timelines and follow-up);

-- Support the PDT process through training and the provision of resources to support best practices; - Engage with multi-disciplinary school teams in the Program Development Team (PDT) Process; - Support the documentation of PDT meeting summaries with a focus on effective action plans (interventions/referrals/assessments, timelines and follow-up); - Focus on effective action plans which reflect input from all participants and specify intervention, timelines for implementation; - Support the Individual Education Plan consultation, development and implementation process; - Engage with school teams twice a year to review Special Education Supports and Services to support improved student learning and well-being.
+- Focus on effective action plans which reflect input from all participants and specify intervention, timelines for implementation; - Support the IEP consultation, development and implementation process; - Engage with school teams twice a year to review Special Education Supports and Services to support improved student learning and well-being.

-- Evidence of parent/student, staff, community practitioner, and agency involvement as documented in the IEP consultation record; - Evidence of stakeholder input/recommendations into action plans as documented in PDT summaries; - Evidence of data tracking of targeted intervention; - Yearly review of Case Management System quantitative and qualitative data: - # of referrals supported by Special Education staff; - # of Collaboration meetings supported by Special Education Staff.
+- Evidence of parent(s)/guardian(s), student, staff, community practitioner, and agency involvement as documented in the IEP consultation record; - Evidence of stakeholder input/recommendations into action plans as documented in PDT summaries; - Evidence of data tracking of targeted intervention; - Yearly review of Case Management System quantitative and qualitative data: - # of referrals supported by Special Education staff; - # of Collaboration meetings supported by Special Education Staff.

-Objective: Create Secondary Learning Environments that are Engaging, Inclusive and Relevant
+OBJECTIVE: Create Secondary Learning Environments that are Engaging, Inclusive and Relevant